Surfing the menu: The best Gold Coast restaurants by precinct

 Ten years ago, Nobby Beach wouldn’t have been a blip on the food radar, but this beachside strip now has some of the coast’s most-wanted menus and linger-all-afternoon vibes.

-Hellenika could be credited with starting the movement, the Greek baby of restaurateur Simon Gloftis, that will want you leaving more with every mouthful.
+Hellenika could be credited with starting the movement, the Greek baby of restaurateur Simon Gloftis, that will want you leaving more with every mouthful (with a newly revamped interior that is very aesthetically pleasing).

 From zucchini chips to wood-fired octopus and melty lamb ribs, you can’t go wrong here.
 But if we were the betting type, we’d put our money on the $70 banquet, which takes the decision-making out of the equation so you can just indulge in the seemingly-endless stream of dips, saganaki, calamari, salty pork belly, fish, salad, baked lamb and greek sweets.